Preparing to sell your home? Here are a few key tips to keep in mind during this process.

 -Check on your HOA status; make sure dues are current and there are no pending issues with the HOA.
 Pull together HOA documents and contact information; buyers will require this information.

 -Compile maintenance records, receipts, and warranties for the home; share this information with your real estate agent who will in turn share it with buyers.
 Buyers appreciate a home that has been well maintained and especially appreciate warranties which transfer from one owner to the next.

--Have the property appraised; use a local, reputable appraiser to appraise the market value of the home.
-The appraisal, couple with the CMA from a realtor will help to price the home properly when it is listed.
+-Have the property appraised; use a local, reputable appraiser to find the market value of the home.
+The appraisal, coupled with the CMA from a realtor will help to price the home properly when it is listed.